mb-14/mb-14.github.io/_posts/2023-06-15-measuring-agi.md

 ---

-While none of the benchmarks listed above offer definitive solutions for validating the existence of human-level general intelligence in AI systems, they do propose interesting alternatives to the common pitfall of relying solely on the performance of systems in specific, intellectually demanding tasks.
-As we continue to deploy increasingly capable AI systems to assist human civilization in various domains, we will see more such benchmarks being developed, reflecting the the evolving nature of our understanding and assessment of general intelligence.
+While none of the approaches listed above offer definitive solutions for validating the existence of human-level general intelligence in AI systems, they do propose interesting alternatives to the common pitfall of relying solely on the performance of systems on specific, intellectually demanding tasks.
+As we continue to deploy increasingly capable AI systems to assist our civilization in various domains, we will see many more such benchmarks being developed, reflecting the the evolving nature of our understanding and assessment of general intelligence.

 <div class="footnotes">
 <div markdown="1" id="misleading-tests">